Education in Odisha: National Institute of Science Education & Research

 The National Institute of Science Education and Research (NISER) is a premier research institution in India along the lines of the internationally reputed IISc in Bangalore, and five sister institutions, the IISERs.
 Instead of the Ministry of Human Resources Development, NISER operates under the umbrella of the Department of Atomic Energy (DAE).
 It was established in 2007, in Bhubaneswar, Odisha, when the first batch of students were admitted into its integrated postgraduate programs.

 NISER is dedicated to graduate education and research only.
 It offers M.S.,5 year integrated M.S. as well as PhD degrees in physics, chemistry, mathematics, and biology.
-The Odisha government has provided 301 acreof land free of cost for the upcoming campus at Jatani near Bhubaneswar.
+The Odisha government has provided 301 acreof land free of cost for the upcoming campus at Jatani (22 km south from Bhubaneswar).

 Keeping in view the paucity of central government institutions in the state, the Government of Odisha has mooted the idea of a National Institute for Technology Education and Research (NITER), a sister institution of NISER, in Bhubaneswar.